 David has been a member of the South Carolina Bar for more than 37 years.
 He has won landmark cases before the State Appellate and Supreme courts.
 He has been credited with successful victories protecting working people against some of the country’s largest corporations.

 David has lectured and served on numerous committees devoted to workers’ rights, including the Legislative Chairperson for South Carolina Injured Workers’ Advocates (IWA).
-He is a past recipient of the Gedney M. Howe Jr. Award for Outstanding Public.
+He is a past recipient of the Gedney M. Howe Jr. Award for Outstanding Public Service.
+David is a member of the Social Venture Partners in Charleston.
 He is a 2011 recipient of the Leadership in Law by Lawyers Weekly.
-He has been named one of the Best Lawyers in America for over 7 years.
-He has been selected as a “Super Lawyer” for 4 years.
+He has been named one of the Best Lawyers in America for 10 years in a row.
+He has been selected as a “Super Lawyer” for 8 years.
 He has also served as an adjunct professor at the Charleston School of Law.

 David and his wife, Janet, live on Sullivan’s Island and have two children.
 He is proud to say his daughter is a lawyer in Washington D.C. and his son is a law student at University of Pennsylvania Law School.

 - David Pearlman Profiled in “Leadership in Law 2011″

 - Malcolm Crosland & David Pearlman Named College of Workers’ Compensation Lawyers Fellows